-- 15. Place all algal chemistry foil packets and blank packets in the drying oven at 65 °C with packets slightly open ( - 16.
-Figure 33).
-Allow to dry at least overnight.
+- a.
+Place all chlorophyll/pheophytin filters in -20 °C freezer until shipping (Section F.1). - 15.
+Place all algal chemistry foil packets and blank packets in the drying oven at 65 °C with packets slightly open (Figure 33).
+Allow to dry at least 6 hours.
+Filters can be left in the oven longer, this does not affect quality.
 After drying, seal packet and place in desiccator until shipping.